AronAyub/AronAyub/README.md

 - 📚 Check my [medium-account](https://medium.com/@aronayub) - @aronayub
 - 📹 Check my [YouTube](https://www.youtube.com/@AronAyub/videos) - @AronAyub

 - ⚡Fun Facts: They say playing an instrument improves cognitivity, creativity, memory, problem-solving skills 🤔 & may contribute to emotional development which positively impact you !
-This could be true👌 learn an instrument 😃 - I'm a guitarist 👉🎸😄
+This could be true 😄
+- 🔭 Tech is a Tool